-68. During the first cycle of UPR, Myanmar had received a total of nine recommendations on ratification of core international human rights treaties.
-In implementing these recommendations, Myanmar acceded to CRPD and OP-CRC-SC.
-In July 2015, Myanmar signed ICESCR and OP-CRC-AC.
-Furthermore, in October 215, Myanmar had decided to become a member of Group of Friends of the CAT Initiative, which aimed to have universal ratification of CAT by 2024.
+68. During the first cycle, Myanmar had received nine recommendations on ratifying core international human rights treaties.
+In implementing those recommendations, Myanmar had acceded to the Convention on the Rights of Persons with Disabilities and the Optional Protocol on the sale of children, child prostitution and child pornography.
+In 2015, Myanmar had signed the International Covenant on Economic, Social and Cultural Rights and the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict.
+Furthermore, in October 2015, Myanmar had decided to become a member of the Group of Friends under the Convention against Torture Initiative, which aimed to achieve universal ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment by 2024.

-69. The delegation stated that, in principle, Myanmar rejected country-specific mandates, including that of the Special Rapporteur on the situation of human rights in Myanmar, as they did not create a conducive environment for constructive engagement for promotion and protection of human rights.
-Myanmar firmly believed that the UPR process was the most dependable mechanism to address human rights situations in all countries on an equal footing.
+69. In principle, Myanmar rejected country-specific mandates, including that of the Special Rapporteur on the situation of human rights in Myanmar, as they did not create a conducive environment for constructive engagement for the promotion and protection of human rights.
+Myanmar firmly believed that the universal periodic review process was the most dependable mechanism to address human rights situations in all countries on an equal footing.

-70. However, Myanmar invited and received Special Rapporteur, Ms. Yanghee Lee for a five-day visit in August 2015, and the visit turned out to be a successful one.
-Myanmar had encouraged her to further diversify her source of information so that allegations and speculations would no longer be in her report.
+70. However, Myanmar had invited and received the Special Rapporteur for a five-day visit in August 2015, which was successful.
+Myanmar had encouraged her to further diversify her sources of information to prevent the inclusion of allegations and speculation in her report.
 All major concerns related to human rights had been addressed to a larger extent in Myanmar.
-Therefore, the delegation underlined that Myanmar should no longer remain on the agendas of the Human Rights Council and the Third Committee of the General Assembly.
+Therefore, the delegation underlined that Myanmar should no longer remain on the agendas of the Human Rights Council and the Third Committee.

-71. Section 347 of the Constitution guaranteed equality before the law and equally provided legal protection to any person.
-Section 348 guaranteed to any citizens non-discrimination based on race, birth, religion, official position, status, culture, sex and wealth.
+71. Section 347 of the Constitution guaranteed equality before the law for every person and provision of legal protection.
+Section 348 guaranteed that the Union would not discriminate against any citizen on the basis of race, birth, religion, official position, status, culture, sex or wealth.

-72. Myanmar was implementing programmes for Rule of Law and Access to Justice in cooperation with UNDP.
-Human rights and people-centered approach and community policing were newly introduced to the working method of the Myanmar Police Force.
-The Bill on Legal Aid Law was with the Parliament for debate and approval.
+72. Myanmar was implementing, in cooperation with UNDP, programmes on the rule of law and access to justice.
+Human rights, a people-centred approach and community policing had been newly introduced to the working method of the Myanmar Police Force.
+The bill on legal aid was with the parliament for debate and approval.

-73. A Legal Advisory Committee had reviewed existing laws to bring them in line with the Constitution and international norms.
-Since 2011, Myanmar had amended, repealed and promulgated a total of 189 laws to date.
+73. A legal advisory committee had reviewed existing laws to bring them into line with the Constitution and international norms.
+Since 2011, Myanmar had amended, repealed and promulgated 189 laws.

-74. As for Four Laws, the delegation stated that the objective of the Health Protection, Coordination on Increase of Population Law was to reduce poverty and promote the maternal and child health in coordination with the increase of population.
-It did not mean to limit birth spacing, and there was no penalty for non-compliance.
+74. As for the "four laws", the objective of the law on health protection and coordination regarding population increase was to reduce poverty and promote maternal and child health in the context of population growth.
+The law was not aimed at limiting birth spacing, and there was no penalty for non-compliance.

-75. Section 34 of the Constitution provided that every citizen shall have the freedom of belief and religion and have equal right to warship.
-The Religious Conversion Law permitted proper religious conversion.
+75. Section 34 of the Constitution provided that every citizen should have the freedom of belief and religion and an equal right to worship.
+The religious conversion law permitted proper religious conversion.

-76. Under the Myanmar Buddhist Women Special Marriage Law, Buddhist women had the right to marry non-Buddhist men.
+76. Under the Myanmar Buddhist women special marriage law, Buddhist women had the right to marry non-Buddhist men.
 It prescribed freedom of worship for a Buddhist wife who married a non-Buddhist husband and protected the basic human rights of Buddhist women.

-77. Concerning One Man One Wife Law (Monogamy Law), the delegation indicated that, in Myanmar, the majority were Buddhists and that Myanmar customary law did not prohibit men for having multiple wives.
-Therefore, this law intended to prevent many complications arising from polygamy.
+77. Concerning the monogamy law, the delegation indicated that, in Myanmar, the majority were Buddhists and that Myanmar customary law did not prohibit men from having multiple wives.
+The law was aimed at preventing complications arising from polygamy.

-78. Greece welcomed Myanmar's consideration of becoming a signatory to international human rights instruments, such as CAT.
+78. Greece welcomed the consideration given by Myanmar to becoming a signatory to international human rights instruments, such as the Convention against Torture.